DevROHIT11/Facebooks-90s-retro-design/README.md

 # Retro Facebook Clone

 A nostalgic Facebook clone inspired by the platform's early days.
-This project replicates the retro look and feel while providing modern functionality.
+This project replicates the retro look and is project of my First ever GLOBAL hackathon "Codedex - Mini Holiday Hackathon".

 ## Table of Contents
 - [Features](#features)